Backpacking & Wilderness Navigation Course Overview

-The stunning wilderness of the Pacific Northwest provides the setting for this skills-driven course in wilderness navigation, traveling on varied terrain, trip planning, food preparation, survival and minimum-impact camping skills.
-It provides a wealth of knowledge for those who want to seriously embrace the rigors of wilderness environs.
-From the hanging glaciers and craggy peaks of the North Cascades, to the sweeping panoramas and heather meadows of the Goat Rocks Wilderness, backpacking allows for a truly immersive wilderness experience, far beyond the limited realm of a day hike.
-Depending on the weather, trail conditions, and interests of the group, we have the flexibility to choose the perfect route for your trip.
-You can read about a few of our favorite backpacking trips in the “routes” section.
+The stunning wilderness of the Pacific Northwest provides the setting for this skills-driven course in wilderness navigation, trip planning, food preparation, survival, and minimum-impact camping skills.
+It provides a wealth of knowledge for those who want to seriously embrace the rigors of backcountry travel.
+From the hanging glaciers and craggy peaks of the North Cascades to the sweeping panoramas and heather meadows of the Goat Rocks Wilderness, backpacking allows for a truly immersive wilderness experience, free from the limits of a day hike.
+Depending on the weather, trail conditions, and interests of the group, we have flexibility to choose between several routes.
+Read about a few of our favorite backpacking trips in the “routes” section.

 Graduates of this course will leave with the skills and knowledge to plan and execute their own backpacking trip as well as the confidence and hard skills to successfully join our 6-day mountaineering school.

-To property train hikers and backpackers in appropriate wilderness techniques, including but not limited to:
+To train aspiring mountaineers and hikers in appropriate wilderness techniques, including but not limited to:

 - Gear selection and packing